sharkazm/assignment1/bio.md

 My hobbies include music, golf, basketball and video/computer games.
 I'm married, have 1 dog named Utley, and recently became a first time uncle.
+I also love to travel.
+I've been to the UK, Jamaica, Bermuda, Riviera Maya and have seen most of the United States.
+A few years ago I flew to Denver and took an 8,000 mile road trip across the western half of the United States.
 Programming Experience